flatironinstitute/ccn-software-sfn-2025/docs/source/full/group_projects/03_visual_coding.md

 In this section, we will select a subset of the neurons that are visually responsive, which we will fit our GLM to.

-First, we'll construct a {class}`~pynapple.IntervalSet` called `extended_flashes` which contains the peristimulus time.
+First, we'll construct a [IntervalSet](https://pynapple.org/generated/pynapple.IntervalSet.html) called `extended_flashes` which contains the peristimulus time.
 Right now, our `flashes` `IntervalSet` defines the start and end time for the flashes.
 In order to make sure we can model the pre-stimulus baseline and any responses to the stimulus being turned off, we would like to expand these intervals to go from 500 msecs before the start of the stimuli to 500 msecs after the end.

 This `IntervalSet` will be the same shape as `flashes` and have the same metadata columns.